aepton/triviatastic/README.md

 - Jeopardy-style game board with categories and dollar values
 - Interactive tiles that flip to reveal questions and answers
 - Ability to load custom questions and categories from a URL
+- J-Archive crawler to extract and store game data locally

 ## Running the Application